Follow these pregnancy exercise guidelines and you can reap the rewards of regular exercise while doing what’s best for you and bubs.

 All other LES MILLS™ programs are suitable for pregnant women.
 Simply listen to your instructor – they’ll help with options where needed.

-Both LES MILLS TONE™ and BODYBALANCE™ can be started for the first time during pregnancy and are ideal exercise for expectant mothers looking to make healthy lifestyle changes.
+Both BODYBALANCE™ and a low-impact version of LES MILLS TONE™ can be started for the first time during pregnancy as they use exercises that are appropriate for expectant mothers looking to make healthy lifestyle changes.
 During BODYBALANCE try to wriggle through your poses and make certain you are not too aggressive with your stretches – the hormones released during pregnancy can loosen up your joints.
 Stop immediately if you ever feel dizzy.

 If you’re keen to maintain muscle tone during pregnancy BODYPUMP™ is a great option, as it uses lighter weights and a reduced range of motion compared to other resistance training modalities.
 When it is no longer comfortable to lie flat on your back in a BODYPUMP workout turn your bench into an incline bench by stacking more risers at one end (your instructor will show you how to do this).